 Shanghai-based design agency X+Living is known for their whimsical, futuristic and playful designs.
 Each creation has it's own look and identity, but they are all equally surreal and dream-like, leaving our office open-mouthed in awe and wonder.

-Run by Li Xiang, the female led architecture practice injects both residential and commercial spaces with imaginative, Escher-like interiors, from these striking commercial spaces to this space-saving Shanghai apartment.
-Now they’ve just unveiled their latest project; a futuristic Zhongshuge bookshop in Beijing.
+Run by Li Xiang, the female led architecture practice injects both residential and commercial spaces with imaginative, Escher-like interiors, from these striking commercial spaces (opens in new tab) to this space-saving Shanghai apartment (opens in new tab).
+Now they've just unveiled their latest project; a futuristic Zhongshuge bookshop in Beijing.

 The new Zhongshuge bookshop, which sits in the Galeries Lafayette department store in Beijing, features circular doorways and windows that lead from room to room, offering tantalising glimpses into the rooms beyond.
 The bookshelves act as both a canvas and a wall, while the round doorways soften the long rows of bookshelves and create a feeling of intrigue and discovery.